Tam Sua (Thai Papaya Salad with Noodles)

 Tam sua, Thai papaya salad with rice vermicelli, fermented fish sauce, tomatoes, chilies, and lime leaves served on banana leaf in a bamboo tray.

-Authentic tam sua with green papaya, rice noodles, and a bold spicy-sour dressing.
-Gluten-free and ready in just 15 minutes!
+Authentic tam sua recipe with green papaya and noodles in a bold spicy-sour dressing.
+Easy to make and ready in 15 minutes.

 Praew